 Leaders in the current environment could learn from this population because they have dealt with a face punch and continue marching.
 Losers could in effect offer some of the best military advice within this environment because they have the experience.
 Meanwhile, senior leaders continue to defer to the accumulated coat tail riders, golden children, yes men and women that they have surrounded themselves with, effectively generating a group think tank.
 There is a time and place for these advisors, in an environment that is permissible, but this is 2020 and the environment is different.

-Senior leaders need to humble themselves and respect the experiences good or bad of their subordinates, then understand that through their failure they have a vital experience and methodology to share with decision makers.
+Senior leaders need to humble themselves and respect the experiences good or bad of their subordinates, then understand that through their failures they have a vital experience and methodology to share with decision-makers.
 The feedback could be candid and raw, highlighting career-impacting failures.
 The senior leader must use the commander’s visualization methodology to help understand and visualize how to apply these lessons to the current environment.

 The losers of the DoD that have fallen through the promotion system cracks just might be the “right people at the right time”, they just are not in the type of positions a senior leader would expect to find their most valuable advisors.